 - Set up and maintained Mojo’s website

 For me personally, there are still times when I totally have the need to experience and feel the pain of the grief.
 It stops me worrying that I am losing a connection or forgetting Mo.
 My way of doing this was to take two of the photos of Mo and me that moved me emotionally more than any others.
 I pinned them to the inside of my wardrobe door.
 They are not on display, but when I need to, I go and stare at them.
-It never fails to bring back the intense feelings I have for her and it helps me to feel secure in knowing that I will never lose that connection with her....
+It never fails to bring back the intense feelings I have for her and much needed tears, and it helps me to feel secure in knowing that I will never lose that connection with her....

 Other horses in your life